7thSinScribe/r2000/data/quickstart.md

 Record failures specific to the attribute used (Power failures improve Power, etc.)

 Harder challenges may count as multiple tallies (GM's discretion)

-"In Rogue 2000, you win or you learn."